Native American Voting Rights Act (NAVRA)

-Tellingly, in voting rights litigation, Native Americans have won an astounding 90+% of the cases they have brought.
-Federal legislation is sorely needed to establish baseline, consistent standards for voting in Indian Country, particularly given that Native Americans continue to incur costly legal fees to defend their right to franchise from state and county laws and practices that seek to disenfranchise Native American voters.
+In voting rights lawsuits, Native Americans win an astounding 90+% of the cases they bring.
+Federal legislation is sorely needed to establish baseline, consistent standards for voting in Indian Country.
+We should not have to bring lawsuits and incur legal fees to protect our freedom to vote and defend ourselves from state and county laws and practices that disenfranchise Native American voters.

 In order to protect the right to vote on Indian lands, any legislation passed must address the distinct issues confronting Native American voters, including: